myers32/Ecommerce-product-page/README.md

 ### What I learned
 Basically after this project I feel that my javascript skills increased.
 I learned:

-How to create a slider using css and javascript.
+How to create a slider button that shows an image according to his index.
 Example:
 ```
 const nextImage = () => {
 	const next = document.querySelector(".next-js");